schneidermatic/Elastax/README.md

         $ source ./.xrc
         $ x_setup

-    **NOTE:** x_setup modifies Kernel parameter and reboots your host system after 30 seconds\
+    **NOTE:** x_setup modifies Linux Kernel parameters and reboots your host system after 30 seconds\
-    due to the modifications of the kernel parameter.
+    due to the modifications of the kernel parameters.

 3. Choose one of the miniobs use cases (i.e. miniobs-010) and take a look at the specific README\
    for each project for further information.